I. General Policy

 Rice University is committed to paying staff fairly and competitively for the work performed, and to maintaining compensation practices in compliance with all applicable federal, state and local regulations.
 All employees will be compensated fairly regardless of race, color, religion, gender, sexual orientation, national origin, age, disability, veteran status or marital status.
 Individual staff pay rates take into consideration the duties and responsibilities of the position, relevant internal and external pay data, work performance, and the individual’s impact on the organization.

 To ensure consistent, fair and competitive pay practices, Rice maintains a formal compensation program which includes a job structure, pay structure and compensation administration guidelines.
 Any compensation practices other than those explicitly stated in this policy and the compensation administration guidelines must be reviewed and approved by the Office of Human Resources before implementation, which includes those that are specific to a department, school or division.

-Unless governed by a written contract, employment at Rice University is an "at will" relationship; either the employee or the employer may dissolve the employment relationship at any time.
+Unless governed by a written contract, employment at Rice University is an "at will" relationship; either the staff member or the employer may end the employment relationship with or without cause, at any time.